 The paradoxical pulse is a characteristic pulse pattern in which there is marked attention to pulse width during the inspiratory phase of habitual respiration.

-A paradoxical pulse must be measured with the sphygmomanometer and must be greater than 10 mm Hg to be significant.
+A paradoxical pulse must be measured with the sphygmomanometer and greater than 10 mm Hg to be significant.

-Paradoxical pulse is common in pericardial tamponade, but can also be seen with asthma, chronic obstructive airway disease, and superior vena cava obstruction.
+Paradoxical pulse is standard in pericardial tamponade but can also be seen with asthma, chronic obstructive airway disease, and superior vena cava obstruction.

 Pulsus alternans is a beat-to-beat variation in the amplitude of the pressure pulse.
 It can be accentuated after a premature contraction.

-This pulse abnormality is usually best seen in distal arteries that have a wider pulse pressure than the carotid artery.
+This pulse abnormality is usually best seen in distal arteries with broader pulse pressure than the carotid artery.
 Alternating pulse is a manifestation of severe depression in left ventricular systolic function.